Eduardo8907/beckenstein/README.md

 # Beckenstein
-Class Project - Website for the fabric store Beckenstein
+Class Project - Website for the fabric store Beckenstein One of the few web design projects from school.

 In this project I had to redesign this website with the following client assesment: